AmanKumar9958/Chai-Cafeteria-App/frontend/README.md

 ---

-## 11. Distance & Delivery Rules
+## 11. Payment & Delivery Rules
-- Uses `expo-location` to get user coordinates (permission required).
-- Computes haversine distance to cafe (lat/lng from env).
-- If distance > 5 km and order type is Delivery → enforce online prepayment (COD disabled) & show info toast.
-- Pickup logic bypasses distance fee constraints (can allow COD or free delivery rules depending on config).

-Debug bypass: `EXPO_PUBLIC_DISABLE_DISTANCE_CHECK=true` logs an info toast and skips validation.
+Distance/location checks have been removed from the app.
+Delivery orders may use either COD or Online Payment (business can still choose to restrict COD for Pickup if desired in the UI).

 ---